-The CDC and National Institute of Allergy and Infectious Diseases (NIAID) refer to the concept of prolonged Lyme symptoms as post-treatment Lyme disease syndrome (PTLDS), which Dr. Auwaerter further clarified is used to describe someone who has suffered from Lyme disease and gotten antibiotic treatment but has persistent symptoms.
+The CDC and National Institute of Allergy and Infectious Diseases (NIAID) refer to the concept of prolonged Lyme symptoms as post-treatment Lyme disease syndrome (PTLDS), which Dr. Auwaerter says is used to describe someone who has suffered from Lyme disease and gotten antibiotic treatment but has persistent symptoms.
 The CDC specifically defines PTLDS as having symptoms that last for more than six months after treatment.
-"We have no definitive proof why some people feel unwell for post-treatment Lyme disease syndrome," Dr. Auwaerter said.
-He's a member and former president of the IDSA, which he said follows standards set by the National Academy of Medicine and has a similar stance to the CDC on all things PTLDS (and Lyme disease in general, for that matter).
+"We have no definitive proof why some people feel unwell for post-treatment Lyme disease syndrome," Dr. Auwaerter says.
+He's a member and former president of the IDSA, which he said follows standards set by the National Academy of Medicine and has a similar stance to the CDC on all things Lyme disease.

-It's believed by ILADS that, in contrast, the actual infection persists, which is why this group has adopted the use of "chronic Lyme" as terminology.
+In contrast, ILADS takes the stance that the actual infection persists, which is why this group has adopted the use of "chronic Lyme" as terminology.
 As mentioned, tests for Lyme disease detect antibodies made by the immune system to fight off Lyme, and according to the CDC, your immune system continues to make the antibodies for months or years after the infection is presumed to be gone.
 Because of that, the CDC notes there is no test that can prove a cure.
 "This means that if your blood tests positive, then it will likely continue to test positive for months or even years even though the bacteria are no longer present," the CDC states.

-Dr. Williams, who believes that symptoms could be a result of persistent bacteria themselves and the body's inflammatory response, points to studies showcasing the extraction of Lyme bacteria DNA from monkeys treated for PTLDS with antibiotics (for instance, we found this one published in 2012).
-The CDC does note that DNA fragments can be detected months after treatment, but that doesn't necessarily mean they are active or infectious.
+Dr. Williams, who believes symptoms could be a result of persistent bacteria themselves and the body's inflammatory response, points to studies showcasing the extraction of Lyme bacteria DNA from monkeys treated for PTLDS with antibiotics (for instance, this one published in 2012).
+The CDC does note that DNA fragments can be detected months after treatment, but that doesn't necessarily mean they're active or infectious.

-One theory about why Lyme symptoms persist post treatment was noted by Dr. Engelman, who said that it could be due to the bacteria's biofilm, which might protect against treatment.
+Dr. Engelman offers a theory about why Lyme symptoms persist post-treatment: it could be due to the bacteria's biofilm, which might protect against treatment.
 He noted, too, that patients can feel like they have Lyme in the long term even if the infection is fully treated due to what Dr. Williams also briefly mentioned: an autoimmune response after the fact similar to autoimmune responses from other infections.
-This is something the CDC talks about as well, and ultimately, no definitive reasoning exists.
+This is something the CDC talks about as well, but ultimately, no definitive reasoning exists.

 Long-Term Antibiotics and Proper Treatment

-NIAID states that there is no known proven treatment for PTLDS, but doctors who argue that a Lyme infection persists after treatment will make a case for long-term antibiotics.
-"To me, there's just not any evidence yet to back that theory sufficiently to treat my patients that way," Dr. Auwaerter said.
+NIAID states that there's no known proven treatment for PTLDS, but doctors who argue that a Lyme infection persists after treatment will make a case for long-term antibiotics.
+"To me, there's just not any evidence yet to back that theory sufficiently to treat my patients that way," Dr. Auwaerter says.
 NIAID reports that the extended use of IV antibiotics and oral antibiotics showed little to no effect on PTLDS in many studies.
-One in particular revealed that patients were more likely to feel less fatigue, but cognitive function didn't improve as consistently after 28 days of IV antibiotics.
+One, in particular, revealed that patients were more likely to feel less fatigue, but cognitive function didn't improve as consistently after 28 days of IV antibiotics.
 NIAID says that positive responses to treatment do occur and might be due to a placebo effect.
 The CDC also notes that long-term antibiotics meant to treat Lyme can lead to serious complications.

-The view of ILADS is that antibiotic retreatment should be considered after other potential causes are ruled out and a patient's quality of life is deemed impaired.
-This group maintains that "the very real consequences of an untreated chronic Lyme infection far outweigh the potential consequences of long-term antibiotic therapy."
+The view of ILADS is that antibiotic re-treatment should be considered after other potential causes are ruled out and a patient's quality of life is deemed impaired.
+ILADS maintains that "the very real consequences of an untreated chronic Lyme infection far outweigh the potential consequences of long-term antibiotic therapy."

 You'll also hear stories of patients spending hundreds of thousands of dollars on treatments for chronic Lyme — including alternative treatments that aren't necessarily proven to be effective.
 Dr. Auwaerter told Vice in 2016 that he's seen patients who've spent $10,000 to $20,000 on antibiotics and herbal supplements prescribed by Lyme-literate doctors.
-These doctors are often referred to as LLMDs, according to The Cut, which published a detailed feature on chronic Lyme last year.
-(Note: Dr. Williams said the use of the term LLMD is, in her experience, "entirely patient generated."
-Dr. Auwaerter said it seems to be self-declared, and he doesn't believe doctors in "mainstream medicine" use it.)
+These doctors are often referred to as LLMDs, according to The Cut, which published a detailed feature on chronic Lyme in 2019.
+(Note: Dr. Williams says the use of the term LLMD is, in her experience, "entirely patient-generated."
+Dr. Auwaerter says it seems to be self-declared, and he doesn't believe doctors in "mainstream medicine" use it.)

 Across the board, it's a matter of ruling out other causes of lasting symptoms and treating these symptoms (and the persistent infection, if that is the doctor's belief).
 That's why you might see alternative treatments along with antibiotics.
-Dr. Lehman, who has a background in ophthalmology and has been treating patients with Lyme since 2009, specifically said she uses both functional- (like homeopathy) and western-medicine (namely, antibiotics) practices.
+Dr. Lehman, who has a background in ophthalmology and has been treating patients with Lyme since 2009, specifically said she uses practices based on both functional medicine (like homeopathy) and Western medicine (namely, antibiotics).
 The Cut noted that one of Dr. Lehman's patients received nine months of ozone therapy, where "blood is drawn, mixed with ozone, and then reinjected into the body."

 Overdiagnosis vs. Underdiagnosis

 Some doctors believe Lyme is overdiagnosed, while others believe the opposite.
-Dr. Auwaerter makes his case for overdiagnosis, pointing to a study he worked on last year.
+Dr. Auwaerter makes his case for overdiagnosis, pointing to a study he worked on in 2019.
 It found that, out of 1,261 patients referred to an academic infectious-diseases practice over presumed diagnoses of Lyme, around 72 percent were identified as not having Lyme disease.
-And over 80 percent of those people already had antibiotic treatment.
-That being said, he noted that it's important to not be dismissive of a patient's fears (regardless, these symptoms are real and oftentimes frustrating).
+And over 80 percent of those people had already had antibiotic treatment.
+That being said, he notes that it's important to not be dismissive of a patient's fears (regardless, these symptoms are real and oftentimes frustrating).

-This brings us to another issue that comes up: patients having these long-term symptoms and not feeling like they are being believed, which The Cut's feature goes in depth about.
+This brings us to another issue that comes up: patients having long-term symptoms and not feeling like they are being believed.
 NIAID notes that the diagnosis of chronic Lyme has sometimes been used to describe symptoms in people who "have no clinical or diagnostic evidence of a current or past infection."
 Misdiagnosis in general can be harmful, all doctors agreed.

 Having Persistent Symptoms You Think Might Be Lyme?
 You Have Options

-Dr. Auwaerter advised the following if you're concerned about persistent Lyme symptoms:
+Dr. Auwaerter advises the following if you're concerned about persistent Lyme symptoms: